 - Feeling as if your actions are useless or that you can't change your situation

 Frequently, once your stress has brought you to the level of exhaustion, you feel alone and isolated.
 You may want to hide or have the overwhelming feeling of wanting to climb into bed and not get out.
 Living with chronic stress often impacts your relationships and your job, leaving you feeling lonely and inadequate.

 What to do

 There are a number of ways you can help to relieve the fatigue you feel from stress.

 - First, it is important to identify the sources of your stress and take steps to resolve these issues.
 For example, if your job is causing stress, it may be time to look for a new job or take some time off work to take a vacation and relax.
 If your relationship is causing stress, you may want to consider steps, such as marriage counseling, to help you work on your marriage.
 If you are not sure why you feel stressed all the time, or if you are unable to resolve these issues on your own, it may be beneficial to speak with a therapist or counselor.

 - Use relaxation techniques each day.
 Yoga or meditation has been found to be helpful in reducing overall feelings of stress.
 Taking 15 minutes each day to relax and take care of you can help you feel better throughout the day.

 - Add exercise to your daily routine.
 Daily exercise has been found to increase feelings of well-being and to reduce symptoms of anxiety and depression.

-If feelings of chronic stress and fatigue don’t go away, contact your doctor.
-He may want to run some tests to make sure your symptoms aren’t being caused by a physical illness.
+If feelings of chronic stress and fatigue don't go away, contact your doctor.
+He or she may want to run some tests to make sure your symptoms aren't being caused by a physical illness.